bjcull/bjcull.github.com/_posts/2016-07-23-using-sessions-and-httpcontext-in-aspnetcore-and-mvc-core.md

 ## Use a Redis or SQL Server Cache instead
-Instead of using `services.AddCaching()` which implements the default in-memory cache, you can use either of the following.
+Instead of using `services.AddDistributedMemoryCache()` which implements the default in-memory cache, you can use either of the following.

-Firstly, install either one of these nuget packages:
+**SQL Server**

- * `Microsoft.Framework.Caching.SqlServer`
+Firstly, install this nuget package:

- * `Microsoft.Framework.Caching.Redis`
+ * `"Microsoft.Extensions.Caching.SqlServer": "1.0.0"`

 Secondly, add the appropriate code snippet below: